 The 504 program can be advantageous for small businesses in a number of ways:

-• Lower down payment requirements help preserve cash for business operations.
+Lower down payment requirements (typically 10%) help preserve cash for business operations.

 SBA Microloan Rates (2026)

-Microloans are small‑loan financing options offered through the U.S. Small Business Administration (SBA) and are available to both for‑profit and nonprofit small business owners (including certain nonprofit childcare centers).
-These loans originate from intermediary lenders — typically community‑based nonprofit organizations — that receive funding from the SBA and then issue loans to eligible borrowers.
+Microloans are small-loan financing options offered through the U.S. Small Business Administration and are available to both for-profit and nonprofit small business owners (including certain nonprofit childcare centers).
+These loans originate from intermediary lenders, typically community-based nonprofit organizations, that receive funding from the SBA and then issue loans to eligible borrowers.

 Key Details: Microloan Rates and Uses

-The microloan interest rates are set by intermediary lenders and currently range from 8% and 13%.
-Several factors determine the interest rate you'll receive on an SBA microloan:
+The SBA Microloans interest rates are set by intermediary lenders and currently range from 8% to 13%.
+Several factors determine the interest rate you'll receive:

 Some typical use cases include: